EEGLabUKSH/datascience_in_practice/_sources/intro.md

 # Data Science in Practice or Neurophysiological Data

 Data Science in Practice for Neurophysiological data is an open set of materials for learning introductory data science for [**psyM1**](https://www.studium.uni-kiel.de/de/studienangebot/studienfaecher/psychologie-ma).
-This website is a closely related to the public version of the Data Science in Practice course, taught as [COGS 108](https://github.com/COGS108/) at UC San Diego.

 ## Overview